What are adjectives and how do they function?

 This short reader on adjectives is therefore intended to explore this word class in particular detail, focussing specifically on how adjectives can be most usefully applied to both general and academic contexts.
 Chapter 1 first introduces the defining features of adjectives before offering some discussion as to their six functions.
 Chapter 2 then provides five tests for identifying adjectives, with Chapters 3 and 4 later exploring and exemplifying the seven different types of adjective and the most important rules surrounding their distribution and ordering.
 Finally, Chapter 5 provides a short list of the 150 adjectives and 15 adjective-based expressions that are perhaps most useful in academia.

 What is an adjective?

 Linguistically speaking, an adjective is a word that has the semantic role of providing further information about a noun’s quality or state of being (such as its size, quantity or material) and the syntactic role of pre- or post-modifying nouns and noun phrases within a clause.
 As will be explored in this reader however, it’s not enough to rely on definitions as concise as these when attempting to correctly identify adjectives.
 In fact, and as is highlighted by the table on the following page, there is some variety in how adjectives are used and formed by the world’s many languages:

 Where English might say ‘I am hungry’ for example, other languages such as Spanish might form ‘I have hunger’ – or even ‘I hungry’, as in Chinese.

-As will be explored comprehensively in Lesson 2, when focussing on the English language’s use of adjectives, there are seven distinct types that student’s should become confident with using and recognising:
+As will be explored comprehensively in Chapter 2, when focussing on the English language’s use of adjectives, there are seven distinct types that student’s should become confident with using and recognising: